pulumi/docs/content/registry/packages/azure-native/how-to-guides/azure-cs-sqlserver.md

 title: "A SQLServer on Azure PaaS | C#"
 h1: "A SQLServer on Azure PaaS"
 linktitle: "A SQLServer on Azure PaaS"
+meta_desc: "A SQLServer on Azure PaaS how-to guide using cs"
 no_edit_this_page: true
 cloud: azure
 language: cs